ESIPFed/Governance/Standing Committee and Cluster Policies and Procedures/Funding Friday Rules.md

 1. Half once a Memorandum of Understanding (MOU), containing a
     > statement of work, is delivered to ESIP staff at the start of the
-    > project after the Summer Meeting;
+    > project after the July Meeting;

-2. Half following the next Winter Meeting after the results of the
+2. Half following the next January Meeting after the results of the
     > project are presented during the poster session.
 All work must be
     > completed at this time.
 Awardees may present their projects in a
-    > relevant session at the Winter Meeting but must present a poster.
+    > relevant session at the January Meeting but must present a poster.

 Note that funding is not immediately disbursed - awardees should account for the time needed to draft the MOU and ESIP staff response.